nahanoo/deletion_detection/README.md

 As an input it uses sorted BAM files.
 Using `pysam` this tool iterates over every read in the Alignment file.
 The CIGAR code of every read is checked for deletions.
 Every position and how many times this deletion was found is stored as well as the coverage at given position.
 All deletions are then filtered for `--min_counts` and `--min_frequency`.
 If no values are specified using those flags default min_counts is 5 and default min_frequency is 0.8.
 If specified with `--output_no_alignment_regions` all regions with no read alignments are outputted additionally to in-read deletions.
 Note that this feature requires SAMtools>=1.11 in your PATH.
+This tool was tested with PacBio HiFi data using [minimap2](https://github.com/lh3/minimap2) for alignment.
+For detecting shor deletion this tool should also work well with Illumina data.
+Uncorrected nanopore reads could be a bit more tricky because of the indel issues that come with nanopore data.
+It should still work pretty well, however the outputted position will be affected by the flags `--min_counts` and `--min_frequency`.

 ## Installation